TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 Let's fo over some parts

-## CDN (Akamai)
+## Akamai

+As [written previously](https://www.tibobeijen.nl/2021/12/03/shift-left-akamai-terraform/), it is valuable to have a representative testing environment as early as possible in the development lifecycle.
+And being representative means including the CDN.

-Setting up an Akamai property (akin to a Cloudfront distribution) takes about 15 minutes.
+Setting up an Akamai property takes about 15 minutes.
 That's not fast.
 Furthermore, specific to Akamai, there are some [hurdles](https://github.com/akamai/terraform-provider-akamai/issues/268) related to setting up properties that support wildcard certificates.
+Adding to that, DNS records need to be setup for the edge host _and_ for validating the TLS certificate.
+That is all possible to automate, but not particularly easy and doing so _does_ introduce a lot of moving parts.

 We found that setting up a single property for all feature deploys works best.
 It's a one-time setup, not affecting the speed of any of the feature deploys.
 Caching is unique per feature since the cache key includes the host name.
 All traffic goes to Kubernetes ingress and only there is the split made to the separate feature deploys.